Taku Wairua Tupu Programme

 What does it involve?

-Guest speakers including high profile athletes, motivational speakers, business owners, and community leaders
+• Guest speakers: athletes, business owners, community leaders

 The Four Pillars